docpad-archive/documentation/Roadmap.md

   - When the plugin is used, docpad will do a `cd $pluginDir; npm install`
 - Plugins and DocPad configurable through project's `package.json`
 - Plugins and DocPad configurable through project's `docpad.coffee`

-For released versions, refer to the "History" section of https://github.com/balupton/docpad